 - Gastroenterology Benefits Investigation & Prescription Form (BIF/PEF)

 *Janssen CarePath cannot accept any patient information without an executed BAA or individual patient authorization.

 Letter of Medical Necessity

-Sample letter that you can submit with either the initial claim to support the medical necessity of treatment with REMICADE® for your patient or submit it to support the medical necessity of treatment with REMICADE® when requesting reconsideration of a denied claim.
+Submit a letter to support the medical necessity of treatment with REMICADE® either with the initial claim or when requesting reconsideration of a denied claim.
 Click here for the sample letter.

 Prior Authorization Assistance

 On the phone or online, our Prior Authorization (PA) assistance includes†:

 - Researching patient’s health plan for PA requirements